Nearly 50 years old, but not old fashioned!

-On the 1st April 2018 Andrew Grant turned 47 years - to mark the occasion Andrew shared with us the history of his brand.
+On the 1st April 2021 Andrew Grant will be 50 years old, here Andrew Grant himself shares with us the history of his brand.

 "This seems to sound much like an obituary, but I can assure you that things are happening, now, much faster than ever.

 "Living in Kidderminster, aged just 13 I would regularly attend furniture sales in the town's old cattle market with two friends from my then school, Winterfold.
 The auctioneers, today known as Phipps and Pritchard, referred to the three of us as 'The Syndicate', and if other parties bid against us (by probably no more than 25p in today's money) the auctioneer would rebuke them for bidding against the syndicate.
 This ignited the desire in me to become an auctioneer and estate agent.

 "Aged only 16, and still needing a maths O-level I started in articles, at Arthur G. Griffiths and Sons, an agricultural auctioneer, and was the first not to pay a premium for the pleasure.
 My days in the cattle market were fun.
 My first job was broking in calves (which I sometimes wrongly sexed - much to the anxiety of the auctioneer, who would however always make the surrounding crowd aware of my folly!).
 For more the cattle market was my university of life, you simply had to get on with and understand the farmers or else they made your life a misery.
 In an interesting turn of fact, my first auction was of some mistletoe, sent to be sold by the nuns of Stanbrook Abbey, some forty years later I would sell the Abbey on their behalf for around £5million.